Apple Inc.: 1984–1991: Success with Macintosh

-The company pivoted strategy and, in October 1990, introduced three lower-cost models: the Macintosh Classic, the Macintosh LC, and the Macintosh IIsi, all of which generated significant sales due to pent-up demand.
-In 1991, Apple introduced the hugely successful PowerBook with a design that set the current shape for almost all modern laptops.
-The same year, Apple introduced System 7, a major upgrade to the Macintosh operating system, adding color to the interface and introducing new networking capabilities.

-The success of the lower-cost Macs and the PowerBook brought increasing revenue.
-For some time, Apple was doing very well, introducing fresh new products at increasing profits.
-The magazine MacAddict named the period between 1989 and 1991 as the "first golden age" of the Macintosh.
+The company shifted its product strategy and, in October 1990, introduced three lower-cost models: the Macintosh Classic, LC, and IIsi, all of which sold well.
+In 1991, Apple introduced the PowerBook line of laptop computers, whose design influenced nearly all future laptops by placing the keyboard behind a built-in pointing device, creating palm rests.
+The PowerBook was commercially successful, capturing about 40 percent of the notebook computer market during its first year.
+The same year, Apple introduced System 7, a major upgrade to the Macintosh operating system that introduced a color user interface and improved networking capabilities.
+The success of the lower-priced Macintosh models and the PowerBook contributed to increased revenue.
+MacAddict later described the period from 1989 to 1991 as the Macintosh's "first golden age".